 What???
 A patina applied under heat protects it from the elements???
 My brain is about to explode!!!!
 FAKE!

 Additionally, we cannot control the damage that is done to the patina through abuse.

 Please define abuse!
 Sounds like a great way to dodge a warranty issue.
-There is no way to damage the interior of my sinks, even with intention!
+There is no way to damage the interior patina of my sinks, even with intention!
 Our natural patina will always return.
 That issue of our sink has a lifetime warranty, without any disclaimers.
 Have a party in the sink - no worries!
 If the color of the patina is not the color of an old penny, it is a FAKE finish!

 Maintenance-Wax your copper sink with a good quality auto wax at least twice a year (Spring and Fall).
 Apply wax, allow to haze and buff till removed. (* Our sink come prewaxed, so it is not necessary to wax after installation).
 Please note that you can always apply additional applications of wax, this provides an additional layer of protection.